mutabay/Introduction-to-Embedded-Systems-Software-and-Development-Environments-C1M1/README.md

 #
 ###*****************************************************************************

-### The repository is organized in multiple folders:
 ###      stats.c -> Source file of the statistical analytics program in c programming.
 ###      stats.h -> Header file of the statistical analytics program.